Guyn/style/packages/output/README.md

 ```

 ::: tip
-NB: You need to add the output settings to your css file **above** the Henris import.
+NB: You need to add the output settings to your css file **above** the Guyn import.
 :::

 ## Default settings